johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Todays conservative ideas where once controversial, cutting-edge, and innovative.

 - Police Violence: Police should be allowed to use choke holds.
 Much safer than tasers (where head can hit ground) and much more effective if you know what your doing.

+- Social media (From Social Dilema)
+   > Lies and captures our attention for profit.
+   > Creating systems that people (or goverements) can use to manipulate mass populations
+   > Claim: This is excessential threat
+   > Claim: Example of where AI is already in charge

+Words that are always true and meaningful; "This too, shall pass."